Mishra-Jr/Pedestrian-Detection-Sensor-Fusion/README.md

 ### 🎯 Project Objective

-[cite_start]The primary goal of this project was to solve a critical weakness in modern autonomous systems: unreliable pedestrian detection in adverse weather conditions like rain, fog, and at night.  [cite_start]By developing a multi-modal sensor fusion framework, this project aimed to create a perception system that is significantly more robust and reliable than systems that depend on a single sensor.
+The primary goal of this project was to solve a critical weakness in modern autonomous systems: unreliable pedestrian detection in adverse weather conditions like rain, fog, and at night.  [cite_start]By developing a multi-modal sensor fusion framework, this project aimed to create a perception system that is significantly more robust and reliable than systems that depend on a single sensor.

 ---